armi1189/CV/README.md

 - Undergraduate in Communication
 - Full marks with honors
+- Great knowlodge of social subjects as sociology, psicology and semiotics.
-- I've wrote my final thesis about develop of Web languages from 1991 to 2015.
+- Final thesis about develop of Web languages from 1991 to 2015.

 #### Roland Music School - Sound Engeneer (Semptember 2007 to June 2008)